 If you’re having a late-night out drinking, you’ll inevitably get the munchies.
 It’s probably been hours since you had dinner and, after a drink too many, your body begins craving greasy, unhealthy late night drunk food in Japan to sober you up.
 Or, at least you hope it will.

 But if you’re new to Tokyo, where’s the best place to go, you may wonder.
 What are your options?
 What is even open at this hour?
 How to satisfy your munchies in Japan?
-Japanese food and western food in Japan are all amazing and after extensive firsthand research (that included getting drunk and hungry ourselves), we’ve made this list of the best drunk foods.
+Japanese food and western food in Japan are all amazing and after extensive firsthand research (that included getting drunk and hungry ourselves), we’ve made this list of the best drunk foods for your muchies.

-Rich, filling and delicious, ramen makes for great drunk food.
+Rich, filling and delicious, ramen makes for great drunk food, probably one of the best food for your muchies.
 But, beyond that, there are actually biological reasons why eating ramen is good for you when you’re drunk.
 When your liver breaks down alcohol, your body generates harmful substances that cause hangovers or impairs liver functions.
 But ramen will fix this!
 Alanine (abundant in pork and pork gelatin often found in ramen) and glutamic acid (in the noodles) can help decompose those harmful substances and lessen its negative impacts.
 Who knows, eat enough ramen and you may not even get a hangover.

 There are a surprisingly large number of ramen shops that are open till the early morning, especially in popular nightlife areas such as Shibuya or Shinjuku.
 You’re bound to run into one just by wandering around, making ramen a convenient drunk food.

 However, the combination of chopsticks, slippery noodles and a generous amount of broth is probably not ideal if you’re an uncoordinated drunk.
 If that’s you, say goodbye to any white piece of clothing you may be wearing.